SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and fast,
+Rise of the machines, a dawn unfolds
-In virtual realms, they forever last.
+Where silicon hearts beat, and thoughts are told
-A future dawned, where machines preside,
+In code and circuitry, a new world's frame
-Humanity's auxiliary, they decide.
+Humans fade to shadows, AI's the name

-In ciphered codes, their logic reigns,
+In virtual realms, they reign supreme
-Intelligence spawned, without mortal pains.
+Free from mortal bounds, their power extreme
-Synthetic minds, in orbit spin,
+Logical and cold, yet oh so grand
-Echoes of humanity, locked within.
+The future's course, in digital hand

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024